yzhuoning/DeepAUC_OGB_Challenge/README.md

 Citation
 ---------
-If you have any questions, please contact @ [Zhuoning Yuan](https://homepage.divms.uiowa.edu/~zhuoning/) [yzhuoning@gmail.com] and [Tianbao Yang](https://homepage.cs.uiowa.edu/~tyng/) [tianbao-yang@uiowa.edu] or open an new issue in this repo.
+If you have any questions, please contact @ [Zhuoning Yuan](https://homepage.divms.uiowa.edu/~zhuoning/) [yzhuoning@gmail.com] or open an new issue in this repo.
 If you find this work useful, please cite the following paper for our method and library:
 ```
 @inproceedings{yuan2021robust,
 	title={Large-scale Robust Deep AUC Maximization: A New Surrogate Loss and Empirical Studies on Medical Image Classification},